AndrewMcKernan/CardMatchingGame/README.md

 # CardMatchingGame
 A memory game where you must match all pairs of cards in the least moves possible.

-This project utilizes WPF architecture, and as such, runs on compatible Windows Devices.
+This project utilizes WPF architecture, and as such, runs on compatible Windows devices.

 Images for cards were retrieved from: http://acbl.mybigcommerce.com/52-playing-cards/